-Variations in the horizontal alignment of roadways within the Precinct and limited use of traffic management devices, together with the landscape treatment of verges and the use of special threshold treatments, will assist in controlling vehicle speed within the Precinct, particularly in local access streets.
+Landscape treatment of verges and the use of special threshold treatments, will assist in controlling vehicle speed within the Precinct, particularly in local access streets.

-Most residents of Central Golf Residential Precinct will be within 400 metres (5 minutes walking time) of a local bus route.
+All residents of Western Residential South Precinct will be within 400 metres (5 minutes walking time) of a local bus route.
+Endeavour Boulevard is a bus route.

 Pedestrian and bicycle circulation within and through the Precinct is shown in notional terms on the Precinct Plan Map.
 Recreational pedestrian / cyclist pathways will be provided within the Precinct.
 These pathways will provide important linkages to surrounding residential villages and other major commercial, community and employment facilities throughout the DCP area.
-At the local level, residential streets and/or local pathways will provide a network of linkages from homes to the major pedestrian / cyclist system.

-6.5 Open Space and Landscape Concept
+Open Space and Landscape Concept 6.5